bwalia/wslproxy/README-api.md

 # Server and Rules APIs
-This README file provides an overview and instructions for using the Servers And Rules APIs.We can utilize the API documents to consume these APIs using a tool like Postman.
+This README file provides an overview and instructions for using the Servers And Rules APIs.We can utilize this document to consume these APIs using a tool like Postman.

 ## Authentication
 The API uses API keys for authentication.
 To authenticate your requests, include your API key in the Authorization header as follows: